oskarbyman/web-API-project-wiki/RESTTful-API-description.md

 :pencil2: The REST API at https://wger.de/en/software/api is very similar to our API.
 The wger Workout Manager app uses this API.
 The API publishes different endpoints for workouts, exercises, muscles, ingredients, meals, nutrition plans and more.
+The API is a REST API that supports hypermedia since it links it's resources to other resources.
+It allows the creation, and modification of the different resources mentioned previously.
+It supports user authentication with an API KEY which can be used to retrieve data pertaining to the user like the aforementioned workouts and meal plans.

 ---